-It seems glaciers covered the area not too long ago – may be up to the middle of the 19th century.
+It seems glaciers covered the area not too long ago – maybe up to the middle of the 19th century.
 As the giant ice shields receded, the land opened.
 And – as the land opened, it was prone to the weather and gravitational forces.
 Landslides happened and one of such landslides opened up a very special geological formation.

-In this place, actinolite – tremolite rocks long, long ago were permeated by granite and on the border of both formations formed pegmatites.
+In this place, actinolite – tremolite rocks long, long ago were permeated by granite, and on the border of both formations formed pegmatites.
 Pegmatites often contain the most interesting minerals.
 Here some unique local conditions without known analogs in the world created the most beautiful sapphires.
 There are some more places in vicinities where sapphires can be found – but the exceptional velvety blue sapphires were found only in a small area.

 Several more interesting minerals are found in this area – garnets, black tourmaline, enclase, kyanite.
-Occasionally less experienced miners are fooled by lazulite – a bright blue mineral which is too soft for cut gems.
+Occasionally less experienced miners are fooled by lazulite – a bright blue mineral that is too soft for cut gems.

 Work in the mines

-The “Old Mine” is located above the tree level, in alpine meadows and for the most part of the year, it is covered with snow.
+The “Old Mine” is located above the tree level, in alpine meadows, and for the most part of the year, it is covered with snow.

 Mining in the “Old Mine” was possible only for a few months per year – from the middle of July to late September.
-But, if compared to most of the gem mines elsewhere in the world, here the miners did not go deep in the ground – nearly all the stones were found in debris which formed from the landslide.
+But, if compared to most of the gem mines elsewhere in the world, here the miners did not go deep in the ground – nearly all the stones were found in debris that formed from the landslide.